Flooded engine

+Condition

 Engine flooding was a common problem with carbureted cars, but newer fuel-injected ones are immune to the problem when operating within normal tolerances.
 Flooding usually occurs during starting, especially under cold conditions or because the accelerator has been pumped.
 It can also occur during hot starting; high temperatures may cause fuel in the carburetor float chamber to evaporate into the inlet manifold, causing the air/fuel mixture to exceed the upper explosive limit.
 High temperature fuel may also result in a vapor lock, which is unrelated to flooding but has a similar symptom.
+Flooding can also occur if the choke has been over applied or has malfunctioned.

 A severe form of engine flooding occurs when excessive liquid fuel enters the combustion chamber.
 This reduces the dead volume of the combustion chamber and thus places a heavy load on the starter motor, such that it fails to turn the engine.
 Damage (due to excessive compression and even dilution of the lubricating oil with fuel) can also occur.
 This condition is known as the engine "flooding out."
 Possible causes of too much liquid fuel in the engine include a defective carburetor float that is not closing the fuel inlet needle valve, or debris caught in the needle valve preventing it from sealing.

 Liquids inside an internal combustion engine are extremely detrimental because of the low compressibility of liquids.
 Although not the most common cause, a severely flooded engine could result in a hydrolock.
 A hydrolock occurs when a liquid fills a combustion chamber to the point that it is impossible to turn the crankshaft without a catastrophic failure of the engine or one of its vital components.